Leukas/Hanabi/README.md

 #### Giving a Clue

 When a player receives a clue, the model needs to know three things: the person who received the clue, the type of clue, and the clue information (e.g. if the clue is a color clue, the color may be red).
 The type of the clue refers to whether its about a number or a color and the clue information refers to the specific number of color, the clue is about.
 Consider a situation where player i receives a clue.
-Player i?s knowledge about his possibilities changes; they are reduced.
+Player i's knowledge about his possibilities changes; they are reduced.
 There is no change in the first order knowledge of the others players.
-We remove all the nodes for player i?s accessible worlds from the real world where he considered cards in those positions which differ from the clue information.
+We remove all the nodes for player i's accessible worlds from the real world where he considered cards in those positions which differ from the clue information.

 #### Drawing a card